 Reykjavik is full of graffiti.
-Yes some of the boring dirty malicious vandal ones but Reykjavik inhabitants have found the way to get the vandals to stop.
-Mostly anyway.
-The thing is, even the vandals tend to respect property that people obviously care about.
+We do have some of the dirty malicious vandal type but Reykjavik inhabitants have found the way to get the vandals to stop.
+Even vandals tend to respect property that people care about.
 Well cared for houses and walls rarely get tagged.
-If you get an ugly tag on your wall, painting over it straight away is normally the answer, the vandals tend to see that their mementos don’t stick around and don’t bother tagging the place again after a few times.
+If you get an ugly tag on your wall, painting over it straight away is normally the answer.
+The vandals to see that their mementos don’t stick around.
+They won´t bother tagging the place again.
 Sometimes this isn’t quite enough though.
-Big walls with no windows always get tags, electricity and phone connection boxes get ugly looking graffiti all the time.
-The solution: Get a proper Reykjavik graffiti artist to wax eloquent in painting your wall at will.
+Big walls with no windows get tags, electricity and phone connection boxes get ugly looking graffiti all the time.
+The solution: Get a proper Reykjavik graffiti artist to paint your wall at will.

 Here is great solution and awesome example of Reykjavik Graffiti.

 It got tagged a couple of times but it was painted it right back and it has been left alone for years now.
 And even in the middle of a snowy winter we always have some flowers outside.

 Here are a few of the pieces of art:

 The best known artist is one Sara Riel.
 She is responsible for this dragon: